Crunch-io/ta-da/content/jobs/support-developer.md

 Required skills:

 * 2 - 5 years experience in market research, survey analysis, or customer support
-* Bachelor’s degree in a quantitative field, or equivalent experience
+* Educational or work experience in a quantitative field
 * Excellent verbal and written communication skills, including the ability to clearly explain complex topics to a variety of audiences
 * Self-motivated and able to manage and prioritize your work
-* Experience providing technical support to system administrators, developers, or data scientists
+* Uhnwaverring empathy for users

-* Unflagging empathy for users
+Nice to have, but not required:

-Nice to have, but not required experience:
+* Programming skills, or an interest in developing programming skills

-* Programming, ideally in R or Python
+* Interest in quantitative analysis (especially using R and Python)
-* Product management
+* Product management experience
-* Remote work environments
+* Experience in remote work environments